9+ Best Kinds of Salami for Sandwiches

 Salami

-This salami also pairs well with roasted peppers, fontina cheese, warm bread, and sparkling prosecco on a charcuterie board.
+Genoa salami is delightful with roasted peppers, fontina cheese, and a glass of sparkling prosecco, especially when served on a charcuterie board.

 #2.
 Sopressata